ibm-cloud-docs/secrets-manager-cli-plugin/secrets-manager-cli.md

 <dd>A collection of resources.
 Required.</dd>
 </dl>

-### ibmcloud secrets-manager secret-group-delete (Delete a secret group)
+### ibmcloud secrets-manager secret-group-delete
 {: #secrets-manager-cli-secret-group-delete-command}

 Deletes a secret group by specifying the ID of the secret group.

 **Note:** To delete a secret group, it must be empty.
 If you need to remove a secret group that contains secrets, you must first [delete the secrets](#delete-secret) that are associated with the group.

 ```sh
 ibmcloud secrets-manager secret-group-delete --id ID